rensandao/CarND-Term1-P3-Behavioral_cloning-Wei/README.md

 ### Conclusion and Disscussion

-1. keras shows its convenience in using compared to tensorflow
-2. Data collecting work is hard but definitely important and patience-needed.
+Firstly, Keras shows its great convenience in fomat using compared to TensorFlow.
+In TensorFlow, it need detailed arguments to be added one by one, easily confused, but Keras offered better interface which got things done easily in personal idea.

+Secondly, for Behavioral Cloning.
+Data collecting work is hard but definitely important and patience-needed.
+The quality of data set matters even more than architecture in some degree.
+So how to collect different effective and viable data should awalys be considered as good way.
+So it need some technique and more patience that personally need to enhance.

+besides, data augment techniques need to add based on different scene, such as track one and track two.
+Currently I haven't realize it , cause I need more time.

+Finally, with data augmented and strong CNN architecture trained, car can basically lead its own way on track.
+But there are a lot work to do since we only consider the steering angle.
+It is so complicated that we have further way to go.